liesnikov/extensible-elaborator/paper/main.md

   Including them into the constraint machinery would make the implementation more uniform and allow users to extend them.
 * **Potential optimisations**.
   Currently our system has a lot of room for potential optimisations.
-  The first step would be to allow handlers to pass some information to their solvers which require introduction an existential type in the plugin, as well as some expandable store for the solvers to not recompute, for example, type class instances every time.
+  The first step would be to allow handlers to pass some information to their respective solvers, which require introduction an existential type in the plugin.
+  Additionally some expandable per-plugin store for the solvers would be handy, for example to not recompute type class instances on every invocation.
   Somewhat more challenging, one can imagine a caching system for constraints, allowing to avoid solving the same constraint twice.
   This might be beneficial for reduction, since as of now we do a lot of redundant computations.
   However, the memory usage might be prohibitive.
-  Finally, we would also like to explore of possibilities for concurrent solving, similar to the future plans of @allaisTypOSOperatingSystem2022a with LVars for metavariables [@kuperLatticebasedDataStructures2015].

 # References #
+  Finally, we would also like to explore possibilities for concurrent solving, similar to the future plans of @allaisTypOSOperatingSystem2022a with LVars for metavariables [@kuperLatticebasedDataStructures2015].

 ::: {#refs}
 :::